DynamicsShop/SD-LinkBox/SD-Linkbox-Release-Notes.md

 #### Bug Fixes

 - BCv19 App - The Product Activation page was updated to disable the Activate button until a Product Key is filled in.
 This will avoid an error being raised when Activate is chosen with no Product Key entered.

+- BCv19 App - Fixed an issue where after getting a message that the Free Trials were exceeded and clicking on the Assisted Setup action an error was raised.

 ### 5.0.0